 An example of how to add dependencies:

-In today's example we have a form where applicants can choose to enroll in a company offered service.
-If they do choose to enroll, they wil be asked to provide additional information.
-If they decline the service the additional fields will be "hidden" from them in the sense that they cannot answer the questions.
+In this example, we have a form where applicants can choose to enroll in a company offered service.
+If they do choose to enroll, they will be asked to provide additional information.
+If they decline the service, the additional fields will be "hidden" from them in the sense that they cannot answer the questions.

 We'll begin by grabbing the radio button option from our toolbox and adding a radio button for option "yes" and "no."